armhold/data-engineering/README.markdown

 The app is secured via OpenID.
 You will need a valid Google-based OpenID account to access the protected areas of the application.

+You can also try logging on with a different OpenID account to test the access control mechanism for individual uploads.

 ### Persistence

 The app uses Rails' standard sqlite3 for persistence.
-You can examine the table structure and interact with the data using the sqlite3 client: `bundle exec sqlite3 db/development.sqlite3`
+You can examine the table structure and interact with the data using the sqlite client: `rails dbconsole`.